sweetpea-org/sweetpea-py/docs/_source/api/derivations.rst

               based on past value of `factors`.

-              An example for :class:`.ContinuousFactorWindow` is shown in :ref:`Windows for ContinuousFactor <window-for-continuousfactor-example>` section
+              An example for :class:`.ContinuousFactorWindow` is shown in :ref:`Windows for ContinuousFactor <window-for-continuous-factor-example>` section

               :param factors: A list of :class:`.ContinuousFactor`\s whose numeric values are retrieved over a sliding window across trials
               :type factors: List(ContinuousFactor)
-              :param width: the number of trials of `continuousfactors` to consider when sampling a new :class:`.ContinuousFactor`.
+              :param width: the number of trials of `continuous factors` to consider when sampling a new :class:`.ContinuousFactor`.
               :type width: int
               :param stride: Step size between evaluated trials.
 Defaults to 1.